Reading list service

 - Log In to the Reading List service and open your reading list.

-- If you chose to Create & add to list, the bookmark will be already in the main viewing pane (i.e. the reading list).
+- If you chose to Create & add to list, the bookmarked resource will be appear in the top or bottom of the section that you added it to.

 Each reading in a list must be assigned an importance tag of Required resource or Recommended resource.
 These tags assist students to plan their study.
-These are also used by Library and Learning Services when purchasing resources to ensure that the University complies with the Higher Education Support Act 2003.
+These are also used by the Library when purchasing resources to ensure that the University complies with the Higher Education Support Act 2003.
 See the Reading List Service Overview for more information.

 There are no set guidelines on adding student notes.
 However, these can be helpful to assist students when accessing the readings (e.g. for an ebook include the chapter or page numbers).
-Library and Learning Services staff add notes for copyright compliance issues.
+Griffith University Library staff add notes for copyright compliance issues.

 Basic list example: